jbmartin/SifteoBlickets/README.md

 [blicket_guts]: http://depts.washington.edu/idl/images/blicket_internal_bottom.jpg
 [blicket_detector]: http://depts.washington.edu/idl/images/Blicket_top.jpg

-Why is this approach useful?
-Well, the traditional approach to blicket experiments in developmental psychology has a number of shortcomings.
-First, the experimenter has to find all the parts and build a blicket detector using hot glue gun and a soldering iron ([for example see these notes](http://depts.washington.edu/idl/light_detail.htm)).
+Why Sifteo Blickets?
+Our system offers a number of advantages over traditional blicket-style paradigms.
+First, in the traditional set-up, the experimenter has to find all the parts and build a blicket detector using hot glue gun and a soldering iron (see above photos, [for instructions on building the box see these notes](http://depts.washington.edu/idl/light_detail.htm)).
-This process can be challenging, especially if there's not an electronics expert in the lab.
+This process can be challenging, error-prone, and messy, especially if there's not an electronics expert in the lab.
 Second, relying on an experimenter to appropriately and accurately toggle the blicket detector when the blicket is placed on top introduces experimental design problems.
-For example, a subtle temporal delay or advance might influence the learning of the causal relationship.
+For example, a subtle temporal delay or advance between placing the block on the devide and flipping the switch to activate the blicket might influence the learning of the causal relationship (e.g., Lagnado & Sloman, 2004).
-Additionally, the confederate's anticipation of upcoming blickets might signal to the participants that there's something special about them aside from their basic causal properties.
+Additionally, the confederate's anticipation of which block to test next might signal to the participant that there's something special about them aside from their ability to activate the detector.
 This issue is sometimes known as [experimenter expectancy](http://en.wikipedia.org/wiki/Observer-expectancy_effect) effects and are often addressed by designs where the experimenter is "blind" to which condition they are in.
-Since Sifteo Cubes are coded in software (C++), it is possibly to randomly assign particpants to condition without the experimenter being aware of the condition.
-Finally, once the specific blicket detector box is built, it is difficult to create more complicated experiments involving other types of causal patterns, interventions, or variable types.
+A hardward blicket detector is a fixed, unchangable hardware device.
+As a result, it is difficult to create more complicated experiments involving other types of causal patterns, interventions, or variable types.

 Sifteo Cubes overcome each of the aforementioned limitations.
-Each Sifteo Cube has calibrated object detecting sensors, removing any possibility of the experimenter messing up the timing.
+Each Sifteo Cube has calibrated object detecting sensors, removing any possibility of the experimenter messing up the timing when on block physically hits another one.
 Sifteo provides an API (Application Programming Interface) that allows the experimenter to program the logic of the experiment and upload it to the cubes beforehand so that both the participant and the confederate are blind to the condition, avoiding any unintentional signaling.
 In addition, the software can be loaded onto the cubes and carried (along with a small battery powered base station) to a testing site without needing a computer nearby.
 The base station can be used to store data files for later analysis (connects using standard USB).
-Most importantly, Sifteo provides endless possibilities for creating (and recreating) interesting psychological experiments beyond blickets.
+Most importantly, Sifteo provides endless possibilities for creating (and recreating) interesting psychological experiments beyond the blickets design.
 They are particularly well suited for work with young children where using a computer mouse can be a challenge.

 To begin exploring the utility of the Cubes, we implemented a version of the classic causal learning experiment by Gopnik & Sobel (2000) (i.e., the blicket experiment).